rerdavies/pipedal/docs/index.md

 To download PiPedal, click [here](download.md).
 To view PiPedal documentation, click [here](Documentation.md).

-#### Important notice: PiPedal has a submitted a request to support sharing of Pipedal presets at [PatchStorage.com](https:///patchstorage.com).
+#### Important notice: [PatchStorage.com](https:///patchstorage.com) has added support for PiPedal.
 We urgently need your support!
-Please vote for PiPedal [here](https://patchstorage.com/requests/pipedal/).
+I you could please upload patches  [here](https://patchstorage.com/platform/pipedal/) I would
+be enormously grateful.
+Note that media and model files are included in patch files, so you can share patches that include model files or audio samples.
+If you make use of plugins that are not included in the PiPedal distribution, please include a link to the plugin in the patch description.

 #### NEW version 1.3.69 Release.
 See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.